liquibase/liquibase/liquibase-integration-tests/src/test/groovy/README.md

 ## Running the integration test suite is as easy as one-two-three
 1) Make sure you have docker container up and running first
-2) Go to  `liquibase-integration-tests/src/test/resources/harness/docker` and run `docker-compose up`, wait until it starts
+2) Go to  `liquibase-integration-tests/src/test/resources/harness/docker` and run `docker-compose up -d`.
+Wait until the databases start up.
 3) Open `liquibase-integration-tests/src/test/groovy/liquibase/harness/CreateTable.groovy` in your IDE of choice and run the test class `MainTestIT.groovy`

+When you are down with test execution, run `docker-compose down --volumes` to stop the docker containers gracefully and to allow the tests to start from a clean slate the next time.
 PS. - Please note that the Maven surefire plugin isn't configured to run the harness tests yet.
 This is in the works.

 Stay tuned, there is more to come!